 Hey paleo peeps!
 Today I’m back with an all new Fitness Friday!
 Last time I talked about different ways to improve your pull-ups.
 Today we’ll tackle a few different things to help you improve your squats.
+Squats are more challenging than many people think they are so if you are struggling to get through an exercise session of squats then you can get beta alanine powder to improve muscular endurance.
 First off, there are a variety of squats you can perform (pictured below).
 These include front squats, back squats, overhead squats, goblet squats, air squats and pistols (one legged squats), just to name a few.
 No matter which one you are performing, these tips are sure to help improve your squats.

 - Mobility, mobility, mobility